Skip to main content

 9. Processing time

-There are three fields that indicate the time it takes to process your part
+There are three fields that impact the time it takes to process your part and calculating the estimated delivery week date range.

 • Pre Processing (hours): Time required before main production starts in working hours (e.g., material sawing, incoming inspection, material delivery time).